nathanchin/Ap-ComputerScience/README.md

     b.
 Just update the code, at the very least tell everyone what you changed, preferably get the author's permission first.

+8. When you finish working on your program, before you hit commit please write a short summary (like 20 characters short).
+Helps keep things known betweeen everyone.

+9. Please put comments in your code, especially in parts that no one but the person who wrote it would understand easily.

-8. We have a TODO list of things that need to be done.
+10. We have a TODO list of things that need to be done.
 If you could take it upon yourself to do one and then mark that you're doing it and mark it when it's done

-9. That should be about it.
+That should be about it.
 Enjoy your day and welcome to our coding group!
 -Sam Orta